 2.1 - Campus Improvement Plan (CIP) The CAC will create Demographics Performance Objectives based on Problem Statements and Strategies based on Root Causes Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount DE-1 1 By the end of the year, the campus will retain 100% of all high-performing teachers, especially those who have less than 5 years of experience.
 Demographics 1 Provide direct support to teachers through professional development with the intended outcome of increasing teacher retention and student outcomes.
 Create on campus teacher mentorships for all teachers with less than 2 years of experience as a teacher, or have less than 5 years of experience and are new to the grade level or subject.
-Administrative Team 211 - PD for mentor teachers, PD supplies, and supplemental pay for PD - \$7500 164- materials for 7-Steps PD 282 - 7-Steps PD Implementation for participating teachers - \$3600 211 - instructional coach \$90,000 282 - instructional coach \$90,000 Quarterly KPIs By October 16th, all student facing staff will receive 7-Steps training.
-By the end of Quarter 1, all assigned mentees will have had one goal-setting session and one of the end of Quarter 2, all mentees will have completed one coaching cycle to include one goal s session, implementation of focus strategy, and received feedback on implementation.
-By the er completed one coaching cycle to include one goal setting, embedded professional learning ses received feedback on implementation.
-By the end of the year, teacher EOY conferences will include how supported they felt by their peers and the administrative team. etting, embedded prof nd of Quarter 3 all mer sion, implementation essional learning ntees will have of focus strategy, and DE-2 4 By the end of the year, the campus will retain 100% of all high-performing teachers, especially those who have less than 5 years of experience.
+Administrative Team 211 - PD for mentor teachers, PD supplies, and supplemental pay for PD - \$7500 164- materials for 7-Steps PD 282 - 7-Steps PD Implementation for participating teachers - \$3600 211 - instructional coach \$90,000 Quarterly KPIs By October 16th, all student facing staff will receive 7-Steps training.
+By the end of Quarter 1, all assigned mentees will have had one goal-setting session and one co-te end of Quarter 2, all mentees will have completed one coaching cycle to include one goal setting, e implementation of focus strategy, and received feedback on implementation.
+By the end of Quarter coaching cycle to include one goal setting, embedded professional learning session, implementation on implementation.
+By the end of the year, teacher EOY conferences will indicate a 70% or higher their peers and the administrative team. embedded professional 3 all mentees will have on of focus strategy, and learning session, e completed one d received feedback DE-2 4 4 4 4 4 By the end of the year, the campus will retain 100% of all high-performing teachers, especially those who have less than 5 years of experience.
 Demographics 1 Provide a series of internal and job-embedded professional learning sessions for all teachers including Restorative Practices PD (proactive approach to student behaviors, behavior specific praise, community circles, proactive circles). teachers will receive Responsive Classroom Training.
-Purchase socio-emotional supplies for student peace room and classroom peace areas.
-Purchase socio-emotional books and materials for counseling circle sessions.
-Administrative Team and Instructional Coach 164 - materials for PD Implementation for participating teachers - \$3400 282 - \$5000 211 - Amazon \$5,000 211 - Amazon \$2,000 Quarterly KPIs By the end of Quarter 1, 100% of all staff will have been provided professional development on of all classrooms will have implemented strategies as evidenced by teacher and student artifact classrooms will have implemented strategies as evidenced by teacher and student artifacts.
-By classrooms will have implemented strategies as evidenced by teacher and student artifacts.
-By classrooms will have implemented strategies as evidenced by teacher and student artifacts.
-By conferences will indicate a 70% positive rating of how supported students felt as compared to p ts.
-By the end of Quar the end of Quarter 3 the end of the year E ter 2, 60% of all 100% of all
+Administrative Team and Instructional Coach 164 - materials for PD Implementation for participating teachers - \$3400 Quarterly KPIs By the end of Quarter 1, 100% of all staff will have been provided professional development on 7-s classrooms will have implemented strategies as evidenced by teacher and student artifacts.
+By the have implemented strategies as evidenced by teacher and student artifacts.
+By the end of Quarter implemented strategies as evidenced by teacher and student artifacts.
+By the end of Quarter positive rating of how supported students felt as compared to previous years. e end of Quarter 2, 60% 3 100% of all classroor o of all classrooms will ms will have DE-3 Quarterly KPIs